School of Art Directory

 - M.Phil., Yale University, New Haven, CT, 1990 (History of Art).

-African American art, esp. the Harlem Renaissance 19th-20th c.
-American art, modernism, and landscape History of photography Public art and public funding History of museums and collecting Art History methodology and professional practices West and Central African art Folk /outsider/ self-taught art
+African American art, esp. the Harlem Renaissance, 19th-20th c.
+American and European art, modernism, and 19th-century landscape painting, history of photography to 1945, public art and public funding, history of museums and collecting, Art History methodology and professional practices, West and Central African art, folk /outsider/ self-taught art.

 Honors & Awards